 Wilhelm Sasnal: Such a Landscape

-On 17 June 2021, a new exhibition of works by Wilhelm Sasnal, one of the most outstanding contemporary Polish artists, will open at POLIN Museum.
-The exhibition will present the artist’s paintings and drawings which depict a familiar albeit somewhat remote landscape and well-known figures against it.
+On 17 June 2021, a new exhibition of works by Wilhelm Sasnal, one of the most outstanding contemporary Polish artists, was open at POLIN Museum.
+The exhibition presents the artist’s paintings and drawings which depict a familiar albeit somewhat remote landscape and well-known figures against it.
 They show a landscape in the wake of the Shoah.

 - 17 June 2021 - 10 January 2022, tickets 15 PLN / 20 PLN, BUY ONLINE